TUDelft-IN4303-2014/assignments/milestone3-codegen/day12.md

 ### Submission

-You need to submit your MiniJava project on Blackboard.
+You need to submit your MiniJava project with a pull request against branch `assignment12` on GitHub.
+Your GitHub repository contains a step-by-step procedure how to file such a request.
-As part of your submission, we ask you to provide a short paragraph explaining the organisation of your MiniJava examples, the corresponding Jasmin files, and your Stratego files.
+This project should contain a `README.md` with a short paragraph explaining the organisation of your MiniJava examples, the corresponding Jasmin files, and your Stratego files.
 When you solved challenges, you should provide another paragraph sketching your approach.

-The deadline for submission is January 7, 17:59.
+The deadline for submissions is January 7, 17:59.

 ### Grading